tfjgeorge/jsfm/README.md

 Usage
 -----

 At the time I am writing this, it is live on http://www.tfjgeorge.com/jsfm/index.html.
+Click the speaker on the right to play the sound, and change the parameters.
 Otherwise, just git clone.

 Some examples are below: